rreben/DevCycleSim/README.md

 **Common Functions:**

 - **enqueue(user_story)**
-  *Description:* Add a user story to the machine’s queue.
+  *Description:* Add a user story to the machine's queue.

 - **start_processing()**
   *Description:* Move user stories from the queue into `active_stories` if there is available capacity.

 - **process_takt()**
   *Description:* For one takt (day), process all active user stories by decrementing their `remaining_days`.
-  *Note:* If a user story’s `remaining_days` reaches zero, it should be marked as completed for that phase.
+  *Note:* If a user story's `remaining_days` reaches zero, it should be marked as completed for that phase.

 - **complete_stories()**
   *Description:* Identify user stories that have completed the current phase and prepare them for transition to the next phase (e.g., by invoking their `advance_phase()` method).